atmawarin/ganis-personal-website-hugo/content/reading/awareness-conversations-with-the-masters.md

 ---
-title: "Awareness: Conversations with the Masters"
+title: "⭐️ Awareness: Conversations with the Masters"
-description: "Anthony De Mello mungkin bisa jadi awareness guru yang paling kocak yang saya tahu.
-Witty, nakal, dan charming, dia bercerita dan mengajarkan tentang bagaimana melupakan diri sendiri dan menemukannya di saat yang bersamaan."
+description: "“The easiest way to be miserable is to want people to behave the way you expect them to.”"
 cover: "images/reading/conversation-with-the-masters.jpeg"
 publishDate: 2024-06-15
 authors: "Anthony De Mello"
 categories: ["personal development"]
+status: 🟢
 ---